samselikoff/2023-04-08-react-aria-components/script.md

 # Script

 React Aria just released a new set of headless components.
-They're currently in Alpha but we're going to take a look at one of them today to build a custom animated Toggle component styled with Tailwind.
+They're currently in Alpha but we're going to take a look at one of them today to build a custom animated Switch component styled with Tailwind.

 Now if you're eager to see the final code, I've included a link in the description to a code snippet over on buildui.com.
 So feel free to grab it, drop it in your app, and customize it to your heart's content.